kragen/dernocua/text/freezer-seacrete.md

 bisulfate doesn’t seem to exist at all, except in homework-cheating websites and the catalogs of fraudulent chemical merchants.

-The other polyprotic acids I’m familiar with are similarly unhelpful;
-nobody knows what hydrogenchromates would look like, and hydrosulfide (“bisulfide”) and hydrogenoxalate (“bioxalate”) are similar to bisulfate, with soluble sodium, potassium, and ammonium compounds but no polyvalent cations.
-Potassium bioxalate is notable as “salt of sorrel”; I'm not sure there’s a (di)potassium oxalate.
+The other polyprotic acids I’m familiar with are mostly similarly unhelpful; nobody knows what hydrogenchromates would look like, and hydrosulfide (“bisulfide”) and hydrogenoxalate (“bioxalate”) are similar to bisulfate, with soluble sodium, potassium, and ammonium compounds but no polyvalent cations.
+Potassium bioxalate is notable as “salt of sorrel”; I’m not sure there’s a (di)potassium oxalate.

 I’m not sure about citrate, which is triprotic.
 The magnesium/citrate system does at least have known trimagnesium and (highly soluble)